joyceky/jschallenge_watney/README.md

 Knowing how to do the following in JavaScript will help you more easily complete this challenge

 - Converting characters to ASCII and back.
-- Converting from decimal numbers to hexadecimal numbers.
+- Converting from decimal numbers to/from hexadecimal numbers.
 - Using the JavaScript String methods
 - Using High-Order Functions